MediaMath/lambda-cron/README.md

 ## Tasks

-Tasks are defined in YAML files, each task in an independent file.
-Task must follow the json schema provided in this repo: [schema](./lambda_cron/schema.json).
+Tasks are defined in YAML files, with each task in an independent file.
+A task must follow the JSON schema provided in this repo: [schema](./lambda_cron/schema.json).

-All tasks must contains following keys and values:
+All tasks must contain the following keys and values:

 * **name**: task name
 * **expression**: crontab expression
 * **task**: task definition (customized for each type of tasks)

-For each kind of task there a set of specific keys a values to set.
-Described bellow.
+Each type of task has its own set of required keys as described in the following section.

 ### Queue task

-It sends a message to a AWS SQS queue.
+It sends a message to an AWS SQS queue.
 The task definition must contains following keys:

 * **type**: *queue*